hamelin/adhoconda/README.md

 One can then either activate this environment and run Jupyter Lab (or Notebook) from there to open the notebook they downloaded.
 If one is working out of a running Jupyter instance (say, through Jupyterhub), then they can open the notebook and set its kernel to *Brave New World*.

+#### What's in my new environment?

+By default, `makenv` puts together what it calls a *home environment*.
+This is described in a file that `makenv` puts at `$HOME/.config/adhoconda/environment.yml` the first time it runs, and that the user can modify at will to add bells and whistles one uses, or to pin package versions to match some local constraints (which may limit sharing possibilities).
+The provided home environment description is minimalistic, including only Python and Jupyter Lab.
+In any case, were the user to require putting together a ad hoc environment based on an alternative YAML description, they can specify it through the `--file` flag of the `makenv` command.

 ### Solving a notebook's dependencies

 Now, the author of the downloaded notebook exposed how the Conda environment from where they worked.